 These days there are no-cost online services that make discovering your ideal financial adviser a snap.
 You fill out a short questionnaire, then get matched with up to three local fiduciary financial advisers, each legally bound to work in your best interests.
 The process only takes a few minutes, and in many cases you can be connected instantly with an expert for a free retirement consultation.

 Definitely something you should do.
-Meanwhile, here are five of the biggest retirement mistakes — and how to avoid them.
+Meanwhile, here are some of the biggest retirement mistakes — and how to avoid them.

 1. Failing to plan is planning to fail